Immaculate103/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. Task 9 involves deleting the directory my_first_directory that is in the /tmp directory
 11. Task 10 involves writing a script that changes the working directory to the previous one
 12. Task 11 involves writing a a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+13. Task 12 involves writing a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.